Rees Griffiths – (Of Counsel), has over 40 years of experience representing plaintiffs and defendants in

-In the areas of business litigation, real estate, and construction litigation, Rees has been recognized by his peers.
+In the areas of business litigation, real estate, and construction litigation, Rees was continuously recognized by his peers.
 In 2009, 2010, and 2011, he was named to the list of Pennsylvania SuperLawyers.
 No more than the top 5% of lawyers in their respective fields in the state are honored.
-He also has an AV peer review rating with Martindale Hubbell.
+He also had an AV peer review rating with Martindale Hubbell.

-Additionally, he has experience in legal actions involving environmental issues, equity proceedings, fiduciary litigation, wrongful discharge, estates litigation and has defended lending institutions and trust departments in lender liability cases.
-While continuing to represent some insurance carriers, Rees has also represented plaintiffs in substantial personal injury and wrongful death cases.
+Additionally, he has experience in legal actions involving environmental issues, equity proceedings, fiduciary litigation, wrongful discharge, estates litigation and defended lending institutions and trust departments in lender liability cases.
+Rees also represented plaintiffs in substantial personal injury and wrongful death cases.

-During his 40 plus years of experience in litigation, the bulk of his cases have been heard in either the Court of Common Pleas of York County or in the United States District Court for the Middle District of Pennsylvania.
-He is familiar with the rules and procedures of these courts; more meaningfully, he has appeared numerous times before judges and juries in York and Harrisburg and understands how local courts
+During his 40 plus years of experience in litigation, the bulk of his cases were heard in either the Court of Common Pleas of York County or in the United States District Court for the Middle District of Pennsylvania.
+He is familiar with the rules and procedures of these courts; more meaningfully, he appeared numerous times before judges and juries in York and Harrisburg.

 Before Rees joined CGA Law Firm, he was a partner at Barley Snyder LLC and chair of the regional firm’s Litigation Department.
 He also chaired the CGA Law Firm Litigation Department from 2007 to 2016.